 A FEW MORE TIPS ON NAVIGATING THE SITE

 The display of a few of the sub-categories has been tailored to make the experience more enjoyable.
-To that end the matchcover images in a few sub-categories (Americana, Girlies, Hillbillies, Patriotic and Safety Series) are rotated 180° since the interesting image is usually on the rear cover.
+To that end the matchcover images in a few sub-categories (Americana, Girlies, Hillbillies, Patriotic and Safety Series) are rotated 180° (but only if you specifically search on any of these five categories) since the interesting image is usually on the rear cover.

 Also if you search directly for Full Lengths in the Matchcover Search drop down menu, they will be displayed in the more-pleasing horizontal format.
 But if you search for another category that happens to include a full length matchcover, that full length matchcover will appear as a vertical image so it fits into the display matrix of that category.